DiegoRLAraujo/DiegoRLAraujo/README.md

-- 👋 Hi, I’m @DiegoRLAraujo
+- 👋 Hello how are you?
+My name is @DiegoRLAraujo
 - 👀 I’m interested in evolve as a developer and specialize in quality assurance
 - 🌱 I’m currently learning Java
 - ✨ I'm constantly evolving with the Ruby language